How to use OPL via UDPBD ?

 I did and I can boot from USB, hence why I have the mentioned black screen with a tilt or saying something failed.

-Also, where did you see Neutrino is more compatible than OPL?
-The author of the Neutrino UDPBD video says Neutrino is 99% compatible with PS2 games but I don't know where he got that percentage.
-It seems Neutrino doesn't support SMB (which is what I use in OPL) unlike OPL.
-Also, I actually have more problems with this game if ran on Neutrino via USB (over XEB+ [using this Neutrino version, which is set to ran from XEB+], since I can't make Neutrino work even via USB the "normal" way, as well) than if ran on OPL via USB.
-Since Neutrino needs the user to run commands to run an app in Windows to send commands to another one on the PS2 (so, it needs two extra apps, not to mention the GParted Live step), it isn't worth it for me.
-It's overly complicated.
-It sucks Neutrino doesn't have a GUI unlike OPL.
-For me, OPL UDBPD (which already involves commands, but less complicated ones, and doesn't require a second app on the PS2 like ps2link) is already hard to use, let alone Neutrino (including USB, which seems to be less harder to set than UDPBD).
-Also, unlike what you said, Neutrino also supports FAT32, not only exFAT.
+I actually have more problems with PAL's The Incredibles: Rise of the Underminer if ran on Neutrino via USB (over XEB+ [using this Neutrino version, which has to be ran from XEB+], since I can't make it work the "normal" way, as well) than if ran on OPL via USB.
+Since Neutrino needs more steps (and complicated ones) to work than OPL, it isn't worth it for me.
+It sucks it doesn't have a GUI unlike OPL.
+For me, OPL via UDBPD (which already involves commands like Neutrino, but less complicated ones) is already hard to use, let alone Neutrino (including running the latter via USB, which seems to be less harder than via UDPBD).

 Last edited by Windows_10_User,